Boost your bike handling for technical trail climbs Improve your skills and take on the toughest trails to the top

 Steep, technical climbs call for using a thrusting motion.
-Get out of the saddle and thrust your hips to bring your body weight forward on the bike, improving tire traction and allowing the rear wheel to track up and over obstacles.
+Get out of the saddle and thrust your hips to bring your body weight forwards on the bike, improving tyre traction and allowing the rear wheel to track up and over obstacles.

 8. When not to pedal